TosbackCgusBridge-Bot/CGUs-versions/Babycenter/Privacy Policy.md

 Changes to This Privacy Policy

-This Privacy Policy was last updated on June 28, 2012.
+This Privacy Policy was last updated on May 9, 2014.
 We reserve the right to amend it from time to time and if we change it materially, we will post a revised version on the Sites.
 Please check back periodically, and especially before you provide any personally identifiable information to us.

 Terms of Use